Office of Academic Affairs

 Our vision (where we want to be): To be a community of nurse scholars, leading graduate nursing education and ensuring a better life for all through learning, discovery, service, advocacy, and caring for what matters.

-The foundational tenants of the School of Nursing are learning, discovery, service, and advocacy.
+The foundational tenets of the School of Nursing are learning, discovery, service, and advocacy.
 These principles emanate from a commitment to caring and creating a community of belonging for all persons.

 MSU-SON Foundational Tenets and Broad Goals for Program Graduates